grafana/k6-docs/docs/sources/v0.53.x/using-k6-browser/recommended-practices/simulate-user-input-delay.md

 ## page.waitForLoadState

 [page.waitForLoadState](https://grafana.com/docs/k6/<K6_VERSION>/javascript-api/k6-browser/page/waitforloadstate) is useful when there’s no explicit navigation, but you need to wait for the page or network to settle.
-This is mainly used when working with single page applications or when no full page reloads happen.
+This is mainly used when working with single-page applications or when no full page reloads happen.

 {{< code >}}